aav31/snatchbot/README.md

 # snatchbot 🤖
 See.
 Solve.
 Snatch.
 A real-time computer vision system that recognizes letter tiles and suggests the best possible moves on the fly.

+**Note: The demo GIF may take a few seconds to load.
+Please be patient.**
 ![Demo](resources/demo.gif)

 ## Features ✨